Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Abstract

 \section{Abstract}

-Surprisingly, general estimators for nonlinear continuous time models based on stochastic differential equations are yet lacking.
+The likelihood functions for discretely observed nonlinear continuous time models based on stochastic differential equations are not available except for a few cases.
+Various parameter estimation techniques have been proposed, each with advantages, disadvantages, and limitations depending on the application.
 Most applications still use the Euler-Maruyama discretization, despite many proofs of its bias.
-More sophisticated methods, such as the Kessler, the Ozaki, or MCMC methods, lack a straightforward implementation and can be numerically unstable.
+More sophisticated methods, such as Kessler’s Gaussian approximation, Ozaki's Local Linearization, A\"it-Sahalia’s Hermite expansions, or MCMC methods, might be complex to implement, do not scale well with increasing model dimension or can be numerically unstable.
 We propose two efficient and easy-to-implement likelihood-based estimators based on the Lie-Trotter (LT) and the Strang (S) splitting schemes.
-We prove that S also has an $L^p$ convergence rate of order 1, which was already known for LT.
-We prove under the less restrictive one-sided Lipschitz assumption that the estimators are consistent and asymptotically normal.
-A numerical study on the 3-dimensional stochastic Lorenz chaotic system complements our theoretical findings.
-The simulation shows that the S estimator performs the best when measured on both precision and computational speed compared to the state-of-the-art.
+We prove that S has $L^p$ convergence rate of order 1, a property already known for LT.
+We show that the estimators are consistent and asymptotically efficient under the less restrictive one-sided Lipschitz assumption.
+A numerical study on the 3-dimensional stochastic Lorenz system complements our theoretical findings.
+The simulation shows that the S estimator performs the best when measured on precision and computational speed compared to the state-of-the-art.